alexvmt/stationarity_dashboard/README.md

 The tags' usual location error and users' experience can be used to set these inputs.
 Given an individual's known locations, it is considered stationary if it has not moved past the set max. distance within the set min. duration from its last known location.
+If the inactivity threshold check box is checked, all individuals without a data point between today and today minus the set number of days are automatically marked as stationary.
+If the inactivity threshold check box is not checked, the inactivity threshold numeric input is ignored.

 **Automatic data recuction**